keeneyetact/retroBoard/README.md

 ### Version 0.4.0 (unreleased)

 * Improved the "Create Session" page, allows a user to create a session with a custom name
+* Added a "Summary Mode": this gives a summary of a current session, allowing a user to copy-paste the entire content easily
 * Using [reselect](https://github.com/reactjs/reselect) to create memoized selectors
 * Improving performance by using `shouldComponentUpdate` via a custom base [Component](app/Component.jsx)
 * Internationalisation: added Dutch to the list of supported languages